NVIDIA-NeMo/Run/docs/integrations/index.md

 3. **Monitoring Integration** - Send experiment data to external monitoring tools
 4. **Artifact Integration** - Store and retrieve artifacts from external systems

+(integrations-scenarios)=
 ## Common Integration Scenarios

+Use these quick scenarios as starting points for connecting NeMo Run to frameworks, cloud executors, and monitoring tools.

+(integrations-ml-framework)=
 ### ML Framework Integration

 ```python